*1993 in Hungary

 Ildikó Szabó is a prize winner of Gautier Capuçon’s “Classe d'Excellence de Violoncelle” at the Louis Vuitton Foundation and holds a scholarship from the German Academic Scholarship Foundation.
 She plays a cello by Antonio Sgarbi (Rome 1894), which is generously loaned to her by Deutsche Stiftung Musikleben.

-Ildikó Szabó has been studying at Kronberg Academy with Wolfgang Emanuel Schmidt since October 2020.
+Ildikó Szabó has been studying at Kronberg Academy with Wolfgang Emanuel Schmidt since October 2020 and is supported by a scholarship from the arteMusica-Stiftung.
 Her studies are funded by the Christa Verhein Scholarship.

 Ildikó Szabó in concert